Table of Contents

-In some countries and states it is illegal to do your own plumbing.
+In some countries and states, it is illegal to do your own plumbing.
 Please be aware of your local state and federal rules regarding plumbing work.
-When I brought my house the first thing I noticed was there was only 2 taps outside.
+When I brought my house the first thing I noticed was there were only 2 taps outside.
 One out the back one out the front.
 There was also a 9000 Liter Water Tank which was connected to a pump and tap to water the back garden only

 Tools needed to Install Outside Water tap: